shaneMangudi/bcrypt-nodejs/README.md

 I created this version due to a small [problem](https://github.com/ncb000gt/node.bcrypt.js/issues/102) I faced with [node.bcrypt.js].
 Basically, to deploy one of my apps which uses [node.bcrypt.js] on a winx64 platform, I have to force the user to download about 1.6gb of sdks, buildtools and other requirements of which some fail to install !
 Microsoft :(

-This code is based on http://code.google.com/p/javascript-bcrypt/ and uses "crypto" to create random byte arrays.
+This code is based on [javascript-bcrypt] and uses "crypto" to create random byte arrays.

 Basic usage:
 -----------